-- (B) A document submitted through the U.S. Postal Service by a self-represented appellant who is an inmate confined in an institution is timely filed if the document is deposited in the institution's internal mail system within the time specified for filing and is accompanied by evidence showing the date of deposit and stating that first-class postage has been prepaid. - (2) Fax.
-Submissions by fax shall be faxed to the Clerk of the Court at (202) 501-5848. - (A) The length of a fax submission is limited.
-A document submitted by fax shall not exceed 10 pages.
-The cover sheet of such submission does not count in determining the 10-page limit.
-A document shall not be submitted by multiple transmissions to avoid the 10-page limit. - (B) The Clerk shall use the actual date of receipt for filing purposes. - (C) Faxed documents shall be preceded by a cover sheet showing the sender's name, address, and telephone and fax numbers; the Court case number and caption; and the number of pages being sent. - (3) Email.
+- (B) A document submitted through the U.S. Postal Service by a self-represented party who is an inmate confined in an institution is timely filed if the document is deposited in the institution's internal mail system within the time specified for filing and is accompanied by evidence showing the date of deposit and stating that first-class postage has been prepaid. - (2) Fax.
+Submissions by fax shall be faxed to the Clerk of the Court at (202) 501-5848. - (A) The Clerk shall use the actual date of receipt for filing purposes. - (B) Faxed documents shall be preceded by a cover sheet showing the sender's name, address, and telephone and fax numbers; the Court case number, if one has been assigned, and caption; and the number of pages being sent.

+(3) Email.

+(A) CM/EFC Users.
 A Notice of Appeal, petition for extraordinary relief, or a notice of appearance, fee agreement, or declaration of financial hardship submitted concurrently therewith, may be submitted as an attachment to an email to the Clerk at esubmission@uscourts.cavc.gov.
+All documents attached to emails must be in pdf format, have at the top the names of the parties, and bear an electronic signature.
+Also, the subject line of the email forwarding the document should include the name of the document (e.g., Notice of Appeal) and the names of the parties.
+See E-Rule 1(a)(2) and (9) (Definitions) and E-Rule 10 (Electronic Signatures).
 No other documents may be submitted by email.
-The Clerk shall use the actual date of receipt for filing purposes. - (4) CM/ECF.
-A separate docket entry shall be used for each document submitted using CM/ECF.
-The Clerk shall consider the actual date of docket entry as the date of receipt for filing purposes and that date shall constitute the date of filing unless the Clerk notes otherwise on the docket.
+The Clerk shall use the actual date of receipt for filing purposes.